 To deploy the AMD device plugin once your cluster is running and the above requirements are satisfied:

-Report issues with this device plugin to RadeonOpenCompute/k8s-device-plugin.
+You can report issues with this third-party device plugin by logging an issue in RadeonOpenCompute/k8s-device-plugin.

 There are currently two device plugin implementations for NVIDIA GPUs:

 The official NVIDIA GPU device plugin has the following requirements: